nheeren/humanpass/human_passgen.md

 Get to the point already...

 ### 1. Choose password

-Use a password of you liking.
-[JGC's blog post](http://blog.jgc.org/2016/05/two-factor-paper-passwords.html) basically has all the advice.
-Use some words of your liking and combine them together in whatever way you want.
-So we choose something like
+Use a password of your liking.
+[JGC's blog post](http://blog.jgc.org/2016/05/two-factor-paper-passwords.html) has some great advice.
+Use some words that you like and combine them together in whatever way you want.
+So we can choose something like:

 `canoe_punch_wallet_bear`